 What is a skull X-ray?

-X-rays use external radiation to produce images of the body, its organs, and other internal structures to diagnose a problem.
-X-rays pass through body tissues onto specially treated plates (similar to camera film).
-It makes a "negative" type picture is made.
-The more solid a structure is, the whiter it appears on the film.
-Computers and digital media may be used in place of films.
+X-ray beams pass through body tissues onto treated plates.
+The more solid a structure is, the whiter it looks on the film.
+Computers and digital media are now more often used in place of films.

-While X-rays of the skull are not used as often as in the past, due to the use of newer technologies such as computed tomography (CT scans) and magnetic resonance imaging (MRI), they are still helpful for looking at the bones of the skull for fractures and detecting other conditions of the skull and brain.
+X-rays of the skull are not used as often now due to the use of CT scans and MRIs.
+But they are still helpful for looking for skull fractures and other conditions of the skull and brain.

 Bones of the skull

-The skull, also called the cranium, is the bony structure of the head.
-Two sets of bones comprise the skull:
+The skull is also called the cranium.
+It's the bony structure of the head.
+There are 2 sets of bones make up the skull:

 - Cranial bones.
-Bones that protect and enclose the brain.
+These bones protect and enclose the brain.

 - Facial bones.
-Bones that provide the framework for the face and mouth.
+These bones are the framework for the face and mouth.

-All bones making up the skull are attached to each other by immovable joints, except for the jaw bone, which is attached via a movable joint.
+All bones in the skull are attached to each other by joints that don't move, except for the jawbone.
+The jawbone is attached to the skull with a movable joint.

 The cranium holds and protects the brain.
-It is made up of 8 bones.
+It's made up of 8 bones.
 They are:

 - Frontal bone